tejaswinichalla1812/Zoo04Lab/README.md

 - Modify pom.xml java.version from 16 to 11.
 - Modify ZooApp.java: comment out the new switch statement

-## Keeping Current: Upgrading to Java 17
+## Keep Current: Upgrade to Java 17

-Steps to update to Java 17:
+5 steps to update to Java 17 (details below):

 1. Netbeans -> 12.5
 2. Java -> 17